Paul-Ramshaw/Sportify-Firebase-Admin/README.md

 # Sportify-Firebase-Admin

-This application is intended to be used alongside Sportify.
-It should only be used in a sportify firebase test environment.
-Sportify-Firebase-Admin can be used to (re)seed the **test** firebase Authentication and firestore databases for Sportify.
+This application uses the Firebase-Admin SDK to (re)seed the Sportify development databases.
 Sportify-Firebase-Admin will repopulate the Firebase Authentication and Firestore databases with sample user and event data.

 ## Important